- Do I send payment?

 - Will CDTC reimburse the DOJ and FBI fees if I must have another Live Scan done?

 No, CDTC will only reimburse for the initial Live Scan done for the Commission on Teacher Credentialing.
+See our policies for more information.

 - Where do I get fingerprints done?